This BLOG On Mortgage Reserves Guidelines On Home Purchase And Refinance Was UPDATED On January 29th, 2019

 Case Scenario Where Reserves Could Have Come In Handy

-One of my mortgage loan borrowers has closed on their home last August in Northern Illinois.
+One of my borrowers has closed on their home last August in Northern Illinois.

 - They were first time home buyers and purchased an older home

-- They were so excited on their home purchase that they were both working overtime and side jobs so they can purchase new furniture and remodel their homes
+- They were so excited about their home purchase that they were both working overtime and side jobs so they can purchase new furniture and remodel their homes

 - Christmas came and went and like most consumers, they maxed out their credit cards